Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 From an algebraic perspective, it seems reasonable to consider $\Psi \approx \Phi^m$ having its sparsity pattern based on the largest non-zeros of $\Phi^m$.
 To assess this, we compute $\Phi^m$ and examine its non-zeros as a function of their diagonal index $i$ (recall entries of $\Phi^m$ are constant along its diagonals since it is circulant).
+We define diagonal index $i$ to be 0 on the main diagonal, negative below the main diagonal, and positive above the main diagonal.
 For $m \in \{16,64\}$, these are shown in Figure~\ref{fig:Psi_ideal_entries}.
 There is clearly a well-defined distribution in the magnitude of these non-zeros for each scheme.
 The distributions peak at different $i$ essentially because the time step is chosen differently for each scheme, since $c = 0.85 c_{\max}$ and $c_{\max}$ is different for each scheme (see Table~\ref{tab:CFL_limits}).
 In the plots, dashed lines represent $mc \Delta x$, which is the spatial distance travelled along a characteristic departing from $t^n$ and arriving at $t^{n+m}$.
-This illustrates, not unexpectedly, that the discretizations provide an approximation to the transportation of the solution along characteristics that occurs at the PDE level.
+This illustrates, not unexpectedly, that the discretizations provide an approximation to the advection of the solution along characteristics that occurs at the PDE level.

 From our previous intuitive arguments involving Figure~\ref{fig:characteristic_coarsening}, it is clear that the non-zero pattern of $\Psi$ should reflect the characteristic nature of the PDE; this is also the conclusion reached from an algebraic perspective of approximating $\Phi^m$ (Figure~\ref{fig:Psi_ideal_entries}).
 We note that Gander\cite{Gander2008} also argued that making use of characteristic information may be important.
 The specific sparsity patterns used for the ERK+U schemes will be discussed further in \S\ref{ssec:LSQ_results}.